Report: Breakthrough on devastating citrus disease unlikely

 ST. PETERSBURG, Fla.
-(AP) — An organization that advises the federal government on science and technical matters has dire news for Florida’s citrus industry.
+(AP) — Florida’s citrus industry got some dire news Tuesday from an organization that advises the federal government on science and technical matters.

-In a report released Tuesday morning, the National Academies of Sciences, Engineering, and Medicine says a single breakthrough discovery for managing citrus greening in the future is unlikely.
+In a report, the National Academies of Sciences, Engineering, and Medicine said a single breakthrough discovery for managing citrus greening in the future is unlikely.
 Greening has progressed from “an acute to a chronic disease throughout the state” and has caused Florida’s industry a cumulative loss of $2.9 billion in grower revenues from 2007 to 2014.

 According to the report, significant barriers to finding a solution still exist.